 freeze {

-contentSharing;
+contentSharing; // alternative: .;

 } but (v|v.binding == BindingTimes.runtime)

 Partial Evaluation

 Constraints in IVML do not imply a certain evaluation sequence.
 However, in some situations the domain engineer wants to indicate a certain priority, e.g., that some form of type dependent initialization of (compound slot) variables must always be done before evaluating other constraints in the same containing scope.
 Thus, IVML provides a concept for enforcing the evaluation of configurations.
 This is indicated by the keyword eval followed by a block either containing further evals or constraint statements.
 The explicit declaration of nested eval structures (always before the constraint expressions in an eval block) can be used to structure the definition of the evaluation and, thus, reduces the search-space during constraint-evaluation.
 By default, the top-level eval structure is the containing project, i.e., at the end of a project definition an implicit eval over all constraints defined in the project occurs. eval structures can be given in scopes where constraints can be defined, i.e., in projects or compounds.
 While nested eval structures enforce an inside-out evaluation, eval structures on the same nesting level do not imply a sequence of evaluation as this is the case for constraints in a project.
 An eval block enables this forced evaluation only once upon the first evaluation of the containing scope.